 3: Does the family want a referral?

-You can download our guidelines in full here before completing a referral.
+You can download our guidelines in full below before completing a referral:

 Guidelines for Referrers Download

-If the family you are referring is both eligible and meets the guidelines, download the Pan-Dorset parenting referral form.
+If the family you are referring is both eligible and meets the guidelines, please download and complete the Dorset Parenting Support Service Referral Form:

 ‘Incredible Years' parent programmes focus on strengthening parent-child interactions and attachment, reducing harsh discipline and fostering parents' ability to promote children's social, emotional, and language development.